-What are the Available Ad Objectives on Facebook?
+What Are The Available Ad Objectives On Facebook?

-- If you want to get your ad in front of as many people in your target audience as possible, this is the objective to choose.
+- If you want to get your facebook ad in front of as many people in your target audience as possible, this is the objective to choose.
 Here again, you may not get a ton of engagement, but you will be sure that your ad appears in your target audience’s feed.

 - Traffic.
 Traffic ads are designed to direct more traffic to the URL you choose, usually a link on your website.
 Facebook tracks only the number of people who click on your links, meaning that you’ll need to track conversions separately.